byrne8783/reactCore1/reactCore1/readMe.txt

 get your head around the 'uglify' thingys in sample-25a3681a5fc2 and get a webpack production build implemented with minification and uglification
 	slowly , not very surely.
 Struggling with the 'separate config files ' approach and have left it dead as webpack.<common,dev,prod>.js.
+	So, basically i'm running with webpack.config.js
 	Have made a connection between the webPack env variable and the VS build using launchSettings.json with conditional targets in the .csproj file???

-Onward and Upward

-    "babel-loader": "^8.0.4",
-    "babel-preset-react": "^6.24.1",
 Added a bit of Login as a prelude to Authorization.
 	Basically I'm running a Login thru UserController.Login .
 Happily, with Firefox , Edge and in Chrome....

+Onward and Upward

 		And I'de like to move on to Core 3.1....
+		And from there to .Net 5
 Then I'de love to remember what I was trying to do.....